3Squared/android-style-guide/naming_conventions.md

-     This naming scheme could be easily supported by the Android Studio offering features such as: lint rules to enforce these names, refactoring support when you change a `WHAT` or `WHERE`, better resource visualisation in project view,...
+     This naming scheme could be easily supported by the Android Studio offering features such as: lint rules to enforce these names, refactoring support when you change a `WHAT` or `WHERE`, better resource visualisation in project view.

 Layouts